-QIMMIIT AND THE TRADITIONAL INUIT ECONOMY
+QIMMIIT IN THE TRADITIONAL INUIT ECONOMY

-Until the late 1960s, gimmiit played a fundamental role in the daily economic activities of most Qikiqtani Inuit.
-They were primarily used for transportation and as hunting companions, but they could also be a source of food in times of famine, while their hide could even be used to make clothing.
-On snow and ice, Inuit harnessed qimmiit to qammutiik through a fan-hitch, with each qimmiq having its own trace.
+Until the late 1960s, gimmiit played a fundamental role in the daily economic activities of most Qikiqtaalungmiut.
+They were primarily used for transportation and as hunting companions, but they could also be a source of food in times of famine and their hide could even be used to make clothing.
+On snow and ice, Qikiqtaalungmiut harnessed qimmiit to qammutiik through a fan-hitch, with each gimmig having its own trace.
 During storms or blizzards, gimmiit could track scents to follow paths.
-Isaac Shooyook of Arctic Bay mentioned that during blizzards, qimmiit "could lead [him] home without giving commands."12 Qimmiit were also able to recognize dangerous areas on ice and could walk long distances with saddlebags for hunting caribou inland.
-During the summer, gimmiit were generally left to fend for themselves near the ilagiit nunagivaktangit.
+Isaac Shooyook of Arctic Bay mentioned that during blizzards, gimmiit "could lead [him] home without giving commands."
+Qimmiit were also able to recognize dangerous areas on ice and could walk long distances with saddlebags for hunting caribou inland.
+During the summer, qimmiit were generally left to fend for themselves near the ilagiit nunagivaktangit.

 As hunting companions, qimmiit were used in winter to find the agluit (seal breathing holes in the sea ice).
-During late winter and early spring, qimmiit were integral to the seal hunt.
+During late winter and early spring, gimmiit participated in the seal hunt.
 Peter Akpalialuk of Pangnirtung explained in an interview with the QIA:

 Since time began, the dogs have been the most important possession of Inuit, such as for searching wildlife, and have been a testament for our survival as human beings.
 The dogs can sense seal holes even when they are covered in snow and not visible at all, due to thick ice.
-When the hunters were preparing to wait for the seals to pop up, the dogs would start sniffing for non-visible breathing holes for seal and with their help-we were always usually successful in our hunts.13
+When the hunters were preparing to wait for the seals to pop up, the dogs would start sniffing for non-visible breathing holes for seal and with their help-we were always usually successful in our hunts.